 This is my very first post here and hopefully one of many to come, so I'd like to start by welcoming you to my new blog!

 As you might have guessed from the title, this article is going to be about working as a photographer in Greece, which I did over the summer of 2015.
-This was a job which I got thanks to Clare Edmead Photography (you can find all the details about the job and how to apply on Clare's website, including a really cool promotional video showing what working in Greece is like)
+This was a job which I got thanks to Clare Edmead Photography, now simply known as CE Photo (you can find all the details about the job and how to apply on Clare's website, including a really cool promotional video showing what working in Greece is like)